 He could live here, he realized.

 All of them could live here.

 “I’ll take them,” Wei Wuxian said.
-“Their omega.
+“Their kunze.
 I told them I would, and that’s what I’ll do.”

 Wen Qing grabbed his sleeve weakly.
 “It won’t be that simple,” she replied.
 “Most of them… They won’t take your offer as kindness, Wei Wuxian.
 You don’t know what it’s like for those of us who have never set foot outside.”